Minuscule 569: History

 Afterwards the manuscript belonged to the Załuski Library.
-In 1794 the whole collection was dispatched to Saint Petersburg.
-Since 1805 it has been held in the Imperial Public Library in Petersburg.

-The manuscript was examined and briefly described by Eduard de Muralt (along with the codices 565-566, 568, 570-572, 574, 575, and 1567), but he did not collate any of its readings.
-In 1966 Kurt Treu examined the manuscript more thoroughly for the needs of textual criticism.
+The whole collection was dispatched to Saint Petersburg in 1794.
+It has been held in the Imperial Public Library in Saint Petersburg since 1805.
+The manuscript was examined and briefly described by librarian and palaeographer Eduard de Muralt (along with the codices 565-566, 568, 570-572, 574, 575, and 1567), but he did not collate any of its readings.

-The manuscript is in the National Library of Russia (Gr.
+Classical philologist Kurt Treu examined the manuscript more thoroughly in 1966 for the needs of textual criticism.
+The manuscript is housed in the National Library of Russia (shelf number Gr.
 72) in Saint Petersburg.